-The researchers are exploring if new marketing of existing insurance offerings prompt uninsured individuals – with an emphasis on the young and healthy – to purchase health insurance.
+The project team is exploring if new marketing of existing insurance offerings prompt uninsured individuals – with an emphasis on the young and healthy – to purchase health insurance.
 This would be the first empirical project to explore whether generosity framing could enhance insurance uptake.

 - Can new marketing of existing insurance offerings prompt uninsured individuals to purchase health insurance?

-- Findings will have the potential to be readily adopted by other insurance providers due to the early uptake by participating state partners (MD & RI); and
+- Inform new marketing strategies of existing policies by other insurance providers due to the early uptake by participating state partners (MD & RI); and

 Health insurance purchasing